FAR-Lab/Interactive-Lab-Hub/Lab 1/README.md

 ![plot](https://github.com/abhisheknair10/Interactive-Lab-Hub/blob/Fall2022/Lab%201/1.8.png)

+The video file is large so Google Drive may not be able to play it on the browser.
+For this, the video must be downloaded.

 All of the technology needed for this device is available in the consumer market.
 The shape of the LED screen is different to standard LED displays hence a regular rectangular LED display may be used.